-For this NOFA, the following General Administrative Requirements and Terms for HUD Financial Assistance Awards apply.
-Please [click here] to read the detailed description of each applicable requirement.
+For this NOFA, the following Administrative, National and Department Policy Requirements and Terms for HUD Financial Assistance Awards apply.
+(Please select the linked text to read the detailed description of each applicable requirement).

-1. Compliance with Non-discrimination and Other Requirements.
+1. Compliance with Non-discrimination and Related Requirements.